|Follow PSU Football:||Follow @PennStateFball|

-Butterworth was selected the 2009 Associated Press first-team all-state kicker, playing for Coach Ron Qualls at Heritage Christian HS in Indianapolis.
+Butterworth was selected the 2009 Associated Press first-team all-state kicker, playing for Coach Ron Qualls at Heritage Christian School in Indianapolis.
 He was named the Indianapolis Star Mr. Football Kicking Specialist for Indiana in 2009 and was the first-team all-city kicker as a sophomore, junior and senior.
 He was 7-of-10 on field goal attempts as a senior, with no misses under 50 yards.
 His longest field goal was 52 yards.
 He also averaged 65.5 yards per kickoff and 38.3 per punt, with a long of 64 yards.
-Butterworth also played basketball (three seasons) and track (two seasons).
+Butterworth also was a member of the basketball (three seasons) and track (two seasons) teams.

 Full name is John Alexander Butterworth.
 The son of John and Jennifer Butterworth, he has two brothers, Drew and Kyle.
 His grandfather, Duff McKenzie, played baseball at Purdue (1956-60) and an uncle, John McKenzie, played football for the Boilermakers (1980-84).
 In his spare time, Butterworth enjoys drawing and playing the drums.
-He is undecided on a major.
+He is majoring in recreation, parks and tourism management.
 Born July 12, 1991 in Indianapolis, Ind.

 Robinson Goes Back 2 Campus for NFL Network